Hans-xwh/A3DA-Parser/Camera Rigs/README.md

 ## MMD camera -> Auth3D
 - Select the MMD camera, and load your VMD to it.
 - Select all objects in the Auth3D Camera rig, and bake all transforms.
 - Optionally clean redundant keyframes on the scale.
-I recommend to leave the rotation and scale as-is.
+I recommend to leave the rotation and translation as-is.
 - With the camera object on the Auth3D rig selected run `Bake auth3d fov.py` from the scripting tab.
 - Export your a3da.